 i.
 Actions: As more mass balance physically-certified sustainable palm oil (CSPO) becomes available, and as part of our goal to sustainably source palm oil, we set a target of sourcing 100% RSPO physically certified palm oil by the end of 2020.
 We achieved this goal, increasing our sourcing from 82% in 2019.
-In addition, we procured 6,051 MT of Independent Smallholder Credits, which are an effective way to recognize efforts made by smallholders to reach the level of RSPO certification.
+In addition, we procured 8,162 MT of Independent Smallholder Credits, which are an effective way to recognize efforts made by smallholders to reach the level of RSPO certification.
 To address the problem of limited physically-certified palm oil, PepsiCo also seeks to build certification capacity on our journey to 100%, supported by our supplier scorecard mechanism.

 ii.
 Examples: PepsiCo became an RSPO Member in 2009, and since then, we have been actively working with the RSPO, suppliers to promote the benefits of membership, which includes to the environment, workers, local communities and business overall.
 In 2018, PepsiCo participated in the revision of the 2013 principles and criteria, which strengthened the RSPO Standards, including on smallholder inclusion.
 100% of our direct suppliers have been RSPO members since 2017.
-In 2021, we will continue to focus on using our market scale and engagement to support RSPO uptake and effectiveness through continued commitment to 100% RSPO certification, through at least 95% being physically certified, with the balance comprised of Independent Smallholders (ISH) credits.
-During 2020, we received an award from FORTASBI (Forum of Sustainable Oil Palm Smallholders in Indonesia) in recognition of the support that PepsiCo's sourcing of Roundtable on Sustainable Palm Oil (RSPO) independent smallholder credits had made to the livelihoods of farmers in cooperatives in South Sumatra.
+In 2021, we will continue to focus on using our market scale and engagement to support RSPO uptake and effectiveness through a continued target to 100% RSPO certification, through at least 95% being physically certified, with the balance comprised of Independent Smallholders (ISH) credits.